CSCfi/ida2-command-line-tools/README.md

 For the following examples, it is assumed that the user has defined their primary project in their `.ida-config` file and their account credentials in their `.netrc` file.

-Note that when uploading or moving files or folders, complete target pathnames in the project staging area must always be specified, not merely the pathname of the folder into which data will be uploaded or moved.
+Note that when uploading, copying or moving files or folders, complete target pathnames in the project staging area must always be specified, not merely the pathname of the folder into which data will be uploaded or moved.

 **Upload a local folder named "run42" to the staging area with the relative pathname "/2017-04/Experiment_42":**